 The "hybrid" in a hybrid mattress comes from its combination of coils and foam.
 While the coils provide the core support, the foam layers deliver that comfortable, pressure-relieving feel.
 But not all foam is created equal.
 Hybrid mattresses mix soft foam layers with spring coils, offering a great balance of contouring and airflow.
 However, lower-quality foams can soften and break down over time, which reduces support and can bring back your aches and pains.
 When you shop, ask about the density and durability of the foam layers.
 Brands like Helix are known for using premium materials designed to hold their shape and supportive qualities for the long haul.

-Don't Forget Edge Support and Durability
+Testing for Edge Support and Durability

 Have you ever sat on the edge of a bed and felt like you were about to slide right off?
 That’s a sign of poor edge support.
 A mattress with a reinforced perimeter is a must-have.
 It not only gives you a stable surface for getting in and out of bed but also increases the usable sleeping area, so you and your partner won't feel like you’re rolling toward the middle.
 Strong edge support is also a great indicator of a well-built, durable mattress.
 It shows that the manufacturer didn’t cut corners on construction, meaning your investment is more likely to last.
 When you’re exploring different mattresses, be sure to test the edges.

-Understand the Trial Period and Warranty
+Decoding the Sleep Trial and Warranty

 A mattress is a big commitment, and you can’t know if it’s right for your back after just a few minutes.
 That’s where sleep trials and warranties come in.
 A sleep trial gives you a set period—usually between 90 nights and a full year—to try the mattress at home.
 This gives your body time to adjust and truly decide if it’s the right fit.
 The warranty protects you against manufacturing defects for a set number of years, typically 10 years to a lifetime.
 Before you buy, always check the fine print on both.
 Understanding these policies gives you peace of mind and ensures you’re making a risk-free investment in your sleep health.

-Is a Medium Firm Hybrid Right for Your Sleep Style?
+Is a Medium-Firm Hybrid Right for Your Sleep Style?

 The best mattress for you has everything to do with how you sleep.
 Your preferred position—whether you’re a side sleeper, a back sleeper, or a bit of both—determines where your body needs support and where it needs cushioning.
 A medium firm hybrid often hits that perfect balance, but understanding how it works for your specific style is the key to finally getting rid of that nagging back pain.